named-data/NDN-packet-spec/signature.rst

 The specific definition of the proper usage of the ``Name`` and ``KeyDigest`` options in the ``KeyLocator`` field is outside the scope of this specification.
 Generally, ``Name`` names the Data packet containing the corresponding certificate.
 However, it is up to the specific trust model to define whether this name is the full name of the Data packet or a prefix that can match multiple Data packets.
-For example, the hierarchical trust model :cite:`testbed-key-management` uses the latter approach, requiring clients to fetch the latest version of the Data packet pointed to by ``KeyLocator`` (the latest version of the public key certificate) in order to ensure that the public key was not yet revoked.
+For example, the `hierarchical trust model`_ uses the latter approach, requiring clients to fetch the latest version of the Data packet pointed to by ``KeyLocator`` (the latest version of the public key certificate) in order to ensure that the public key was not yet revoked.

-.. _SignatureInfoNonce:

 SignatureNonce
 ^^^^^^^^^^^^^^